Mezzky/note-app/README.md

 This app is make by ReactJS and TailwindCSS the best combo for frontend development.

-C u r r e n t l , two official framework and library areavailable:
+C u r r e n t l y, two official framework and library areavailable:

 - ReactJs uses for Website Development.
 - TailwindCSS uses for styling the website.